1) Brief description of your full-time work experience. What do you do?

 4) Significant college and post-college extra-curricular activities or community service, especially leadership experience.

-5) Important certifications like CFA, CPA, FSA, or CA.
+5) Important certifications

 6) Your target programs.